52 Years of Music History, Education and Excellence

-Entering into its 45th celebration year, MusicFest Canada “The Nationals” brings thousands of students and educators from across the country together, over a one-week period, to celebrate excellence in musical performance.
+Entering into its 52nd year, MusicFest Canada “The Nationals” brings thousands of students and educators from across the country together, over a one-week period, to celebrate excellence in musical performance.
+With an average attendance of 7,000 young musicians, it is the largest educational music convention in Canada.
 Not only does MusicFest Canada showcase the talent and knowledge of esteemed clinicians and adjudicators from across North America, it also showcases Canada’s own landscape by hosting the festival in a different metropolitan city each year.

 Richmond welcomed MusicFest Canada for a special 39th anniversary festival.
 Highlights included the Vancouver Symphony Orchestra performances at The Chan Centre UBC, plus the unveiling of the Denis Wick Canadian Wind Orchestra which welcomed Dr. Gillian MacKay as the co-director and featured Larry Knopp and Maestro Bram Tovey from the VSO.

 MusicFest returned to the National Arts Centre (NAC) in 2010.
 Over 8,500 young people from across Canada filled just about every corner of the NAC, and also performed at the Albert Street Learning Centre and Dominion-Chalmers United Church during the MusicFest nationals.
 The Festival featured the Christine Jensen Jazz Band as well ast the National Arts Centre Orchestra.

 Musicfest held it’s 37th Annual festival for the first time in Markham Ontario at the Hilton and Delta Hotels.
 The Festival introduced “educoncerts”, interactive mini-concert/workshops on the Yamaha Sonic Stage.
 The Canadian Wind Orchestra was invited to attend an open rehearsal at Roy Thomson Hall with the Toronto Symphony Orchestra.